 Students will be expected to organize their practice time to include their individual variety of assignments which will be similar to the following list.

-Scales, Chords Arpeggios and other Technical Exercises
+Scales, Chords Arpeggios and other Technical Exercises, such as Hanon or Czerny

 Sight-reading and Sight-singing